packagelabs/fresh-js/packages/nft/README.md

 ### Metadata schema

-A metadata schema is a list of fields that define the structure of an NFT project.
+A metadata schema defines the structure of an NFT project.

+Today, a schema is simply a list of field types.
-In the future, Fresh NFT may support more complex schema models (e.g. sets and editions).
+However, Fresh NFT may support more complex schema models in the future (e.g. sets and editions).

 ```js
 import { schema } from '@fresh-js/nft';